Dessert: Small cakes and pastries

-This form of dough can have a texture that is crisp, hard, chewy, or soft – in the UK a biscuit is the former two and a cookie is typically the latter.
-Examples include a ginger nut, shortbread biscuit and chocolate chip cookie.
+Biscuits or cookies are small disks of sweetened dough, similar in composition to a cake.
+The term "biscuit" is a derivation of Latin for twice-baked, while the term "cookie" is a Dutch diminutive for koek, meaning cake.
+Some examples of this dessert include a ginger nut, shortbread biscuit and chocolate chip cookie.
+In Commonwealth English, the term "biscuit" refers to this type of dessert in general, with "cookie" reserved for a specific type of drop cookie; in North America, the term "cookie" typically refers to all forms of this dessert, with "biscuit" more commonly referring to a type of bread.

 Other small cakes and pastries can also be counted as under these terms, due to their size and relative similarity to cookies and biscuits, such as jaffa cakes and Eccles cakes.

 Confection

 Confection, also called candy, sweets or lollies, features sugar or honey as a principal ingredient.

 Many involve sugar heated into crystals with subtle differences.
 Dairy and sugar based include caramel, fudge and toffee or taffy.
-They are multiple forms of egg and sugar meringues. and similar confections.
-Unheated sugar co-adulate into icings, preservatives and sauces with other ingredients.
+There are multiple forms of egg and sugar meringues and similar confections.
+Unheated sugar dissolves into icings, preservatives and sauces with other ingredients.

 Chocolate

-Theobroma cacao beans can be a substitute or more commonly mixed with sugar to form chocolate.
+Theobroma cacao beans are commonly mixed with sugar to form chocolate.
 Pure, unsweetened dark chocolate contains primarily cocoa solids.
 Cocoa butter is also added in varying proportions.
 Much of the chocolate currently consumed is in the form of sweet chocolate, combining chocolate with sugar.
 Milk chocolate is sweet chocolate that additionally contains milk powder or condensed milk.
 White chocolate contains cocoa butter, sugar, and milk, but no cocoa solids.
 Dark chocolate is produced by adding fat and sugar to the cacao mixture, with no milk or much less than milk chocolate.